HomeArticle

 Capital is pouring in at an accelerated pace, especially in the fusion field, and the enthusiasm is constantly rising.

-In this wave of enthusiasm, both rational judgment and emotional drive coexist.
-On the one hand, there is a real energy demand for nuclear fusion technology in the future, and on the other hand, investors' "FOMO" (fear of missing out) sentiment is constantly growing.
+In this wave of enthusiasm, both rational judgment and emotional drive exist.
+On one hand, there is a real energy demand for nuclear fusion technology in the future, and on the other hand, investors' "FOMO" (fear of missing out) sentiment persists.

 An investor who has long been concerned about hard technology said, "Although there is still a long way to go to achieve nuclear fusion, if we don't make early arrangements, we may miss the most crucial energy transformation opportunity in the next - generation technological revolution."

-According to statistics from the China Energy News in February 2026, since 2015, nearly 20 fusion energy innovation companies have been established in China, and 80% of them are private enterprises.
+According to statistics from China Energy News in February 2026, since 2015, nearly 20 fusion energy innovation companies have been established in China, 80% of which are private enterprises.
 Among these enterprises, at least 10 have received financing, and the total public financing amount exceeds 20 billion yuan.

 China's accelerated layout has also made the United States clearly feel the pressure.
 Even the US Fox News Network said that as China increases its investment in nuclear fusion research, the United States may be facing another "Sputnik moment" in this field.